ninchat/ninchat-api/api.md

 `identity_name` specify a private conversation party without an established user account.

-If `message_ttl` or `message_fold` is specified, restrictions are placed on message delivery; the message is not stored in the channel history and messages may be dropped by unresponsive sessions.  `message_ttl` specifies the minimum time in seconds to buffer the message (which should be the upper limit for the usefulness of the content).  `message_fold` requests older messages of the same `message_type` from the same author to be dropped if they are not delivered when a new message is sent (as they are no longer relevant).
-Sending a realtime message to an identity doesn't make sense.
+If `message_ttl` is specified, restrictions are placed on message delivery: the message may not be stored in the channel/dialogue history and messages may be dropped by unresponsive sessions.  `message_ttl` specifies the minimum time in seconds to buffer the message (which should be the upper limit for the usefulness of the content).
+Sending such a message to an identity doesn't make sense.

 ### `load_history`